JCumin/Brachylog/README.md

 ###The language itself

-Check [Brachylog's Wiki](https://github.com/JCumin/Brachylog/wiki) if you want to learn how to write programs in this language.
+Check out [Brachylog's Wiki](https://github.com/JCumin/Brachylog/wiki) if you want to learn how to write programs in this language.

 As an example, this predicate: